stelar-labs/fides-rs/README.md

-## Fides
+# Fides

-Fides is a wrapper for hashing with blake3, asymmetric cryptography on curve 25519 and symmetric cryptography with chacha20poly1305 written in Rust.
+Fides is a library for hashing with blake3, asymmetric cryptography on curve 25519, symmetric cryptography with chacha20poly1305 and merkle tree functions written in Rust.

-### Features
-- Blake3 Hashing.
-- ChaCha20Poly1305 Encryption.
-- ChaCha20Poly1305 Decryption.
-- Ed25519 Private Key Generation.
-- Ed25519 Public Key Generation.
-- Ed25519 Message Signing.
-- Ed25519 Message Verification.
-- x25519 Private Key Generation.
-- x25519 Public Key Generation.
-- x25519 Shared Key Generation.

-### Usage
+## Usage

 In your `Cargo.toml`: